Stochastic claims projections demo

 This is using a threaded approach where it could be operating on any of the computer’s available threads, thus acheiving thread-based parallelism (as opposed to multi-processor (multi-machine) or GPU-based computation which requires formulating the problem a bit differently (array/matrix based).
 For the scale of computation here, I think I’d apply this model of parallelism.

-function pol_project!(out, policy, params)
+function pol_project!(benefits, lives, policy, params)

 # some starting values for the given policy